gradio-app/gradio/readme_template.md

 ### Permanent Hosting

 You can share your interface publicly and permanently by hosting on Gradio's infrastructure.
 You will need to create a Gradio premium account.
 First, log into Gradio on [gradio.app](https://gradio.app) and click Sign In at the top.
 Once you've logged in with your Github account, you can specify which repositories from your Github profile you'd like to have hosted by Gradio.
 You must also specify the file within the repository that runs the Gradio `launch()` command.
 Once you've taken these steps, Gradio will launch your interface and provide a public link you can share.

+## Advanced Features

+### Exploring Similar Examples with Embeddings

+When you provide input to the function, you may wish to see if there are similar samples in the example dataset that could explain the behaviour of the function.
+For example, if an image model returns a peculiar output for a given input, you may load the training data into the examples dataset and see what training data samples are similar to the input you provided.
+If you enable this feature, you can click the *Order by Similarity* button to show the most similar samples from the example dataset.

+Gradio supports exploring similar data samples through embeddings.
+Embeddings are a list of floats that numerically represent any input.
+To the `embedding` keyword argument of Interface, you must pass a function that takes the same inputs as the main `fn` argument, but instead returns an embedding that represents all the input values as a single list of floats.
+You can also pass the "default" string to `embedding` and Gradio will automatically generate embeddings for each sample in the examples dataset.

+### Interpretation

+Most models are black boxes such that the internal logic of the function is hidden from the end user.
+To encourage transparency, we've added the ability for interpretation so that users can understand what parts of the input are responsible for the output.
+Take a look at the simple interface below:

+$code_gender_sentence_default_interpretation
+$demo_gender_sentence_default_interpretation

+Notice the  `interpretation`  keyword argument.
+We're going to use Gradio's default interpreter here.
+After you submit and click Interpret, you'll see the interface automatically highlights the parts of the text that contributed to the final output orange!
+The parts that conflict with the output are highlight blue.

+You can also write your own interpretation function.
+The demo below adds custom interpretation to the previous demo.
+This function will take the same inputs as the main wrapped function.
+The output of this interpretation function will be used to highlight the input of each input interface - therefore the number of outputs here corresponds to the number of input interfaces.
+To see the format for interpretation for each input interface, check the [Docs](https://gradio.app/docs).

+$code_gender_sentence_custom_interpretation
+$demo_gender_sentence_custom_interpretation

+If you use Gradio's default interpretation, the output component must be a label or a number.
+All input components are supported for default interpretation.
+Below is an example with image input.

+$code_image_classifier
+$demo_image_classifier

 ##  Contributing: